popovycj/CanvaToHTML/README.md

    # Save or use the rendered HTML

 ## Extending Functionality

 - **Custom CSS and JS:** You can add additional CSS or JavaScript to the generated HTML to further customize the design.

 - **Automating with APIs:** Consider integrating with APIs to automate the fetching and updating of content within the template.

+- **Templating with Jinja:** Make the converted HTML templates dynamic by integrating Jinja templating.
+This allows for the easy insertion of variables and conditions into the HTML, making the templates adaptable and reusable for various applications.

+- **Integration with Puppeteer or Similar Tools:** Utilize tools like Puppeteer, a Node library which provides a high-level API over the Chrome or Chromium browser, to further extend the capabilities of this project.
+With Puppeteer, you can:
+    - **Generate Images or PDFs:** Automatically capture screenshots or generate PDFs of the rendered HTML.
+    - **Video Generation:** Go a step further by using Puppeteer to create videos of the HTML page.

 ## Contributing
 Contributions to the project are welcome!
 Please follow the standard fork and pull request workflow.